rsazizov/rsazizov.github.io/_posts/2022-01-01-torch-shmem.md

----
-layout: post
-title: PyTorch and Shared Memory
+# PyTorch and Shared Memory
----

-**DRAFT**

-Recently I stumbled upon a weird error when working on some code in PyTorch.
+Recently I stumbled upon a weird error while working with some PyTorch code.
 Here is the minimal reproducible example:

 ```python